drupalprojects/hotsauce/README.txt

 INTRODUCTION
 ------------

-Current Maintainers: Mike Pirog <mike@getpantheon.com>
+Current Maintainers: Mike Pirog <mike@kalamuna.com>
+                     Alec Reynolds <alec@kalamuna.com>

-HotSauce! is powerful sub distrbution of Panopoly which aims to empower users with an intuitice content authoring interface, easy and out of the box theming options and an array of apps and plugins to select on installation.
+HotSauce! is powerful sub distribution of Panopoly which aims to empower users with an intuitive content authoring interface, easy and out of the box theming options and an array of apps and plugins to select on installation.
 HotSauce is: